EXPLAIN

 node.
 This indicates that the data of the lineitem

 table was in the SSD cache.
-On a cold run of the same query where the data has to be fetched from S3, the output for the same operator shows a thread_time
+On a cold query run, where data must be retrieved from an Amazon S3 bucket, thread_time

 [10] [StoredTable] Name: "lineitem", used 5/16 column(s) FACT, ref_0: "l_orderkey" ref_1: "l_discount" ref_2: "l_returnflag" ref_3: "l_linestatus" ref_4: "l_shipdate"